mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 Used by the pool owner to change the address that the pool fees are transferred to every price execution.
 This address is the only one allowed to change the fee address.
 Care must be taken to not change it to an address outside of the pool owner's control.

 ## PoolSwapLibrary
 Utilizes the ABDKMathQuad library to work with 128-bit floating-point numbers (IEEE754 binary128).
+Provides utility functions to support the `LeveragedPool` contract, and any potential frontend clients.

 ### Read only functions
 #### getRatio